U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-What is the average heat (Btu) content of U.S. coal?
+What is the average heat content of U.S. coal?

-In 2011, the average heat content or British thermal unit (Btu) value of U.S. coal consumed in the United States was 19.583 million Btu per short ton.
+In 2012, the average heat content of coal produced in the United States was about 20.14 million Bristish thermal unit (Btu) per short ton.
+The average heat content of coalconsumed was 19.51 million Btu per short ton.

 Other FAQs about Coal